 I love having parties.
 It’s so much fun to get people together to share great food and drink.
 It doesn’t have to be fancy.
 For me, it’s about the people, not just what’s on the plate.
-Whether it’s a barbeque, dinner party or holiday soiree, I’m in.
+Whether it’s a barbecue, dinner party or holiday soiree, I’m in.
 So, years ago when I saw Ina Garten’s book, Parties, I snatched it right up.

 In the cookbook, she describes a brunch she gave early on – a sort of cautionary tale of what of how not to do it.
 She tried to do too much and everything just fell apart.
 Not many people would put their mistakes out there for the world to see, so naturally I liked her right away.

 She gives great advice for folks who might be new to cooking or intimidated by entertaining.
-For example, she recommends buying some simple hors d’ouvres like tapenade, pate, cheeses, nuts, olives, etc. Don’t make things that are too complicated and prepare as much as you can ahead of time.
+For example, she recommends buying some simple hors d’oeuvres like tapenade, pate, cheeses, nuts, olives, etc. Don’t make things that are too complicated and prepare as much as you can ahead of time.
 You should be with your guests having fun, not working in the kitchen while they’re noshing.
 After cooking from the Parties book, I began buying the rest of her cookbooks over the next few years.

 Lia – my best friend of 30 years – is an architect in Paris and she often works with American clients who have homes there.
 She told me she was designing an apartment for Ina and her husband Jeffrey.
 I must admit, I was thrilled.
 Like, silly giddy, actually.
 When she came home for the holidays, she took my Parties book back to Paris and had Ina sign it for me.
 Oh, how I love my bestie.